Firewall black holes and echoes from an action principle: Dilaton black holes

-Figure \ref{fig_1} shows plot of potential barrier for fermions for value of $\alpha=2$ ($\alpha> 1$) in near extremal and extremal which are our regime of interest in this paper.
-One can observe the detail of the behavior for these black holes in \cite{Abedi:2013xua}.
+Figure \ref{fig_1} shows the plot of the potential barrier for fermions for the value of $\alpha=2$ ($\alpha>1$) in near extremal and extremal which are our regime of interest in this paper.
+For details of the behavior of these potentials we refer to \cite{Abedi:2013xua}.

-Since charge of the emitted particle appears as $\Phi_{H}=\frac{qQ}{r_{+}}$ in the denominators of the maximum of the potentials (\ref{eq3.19}), (\ref{eq3.20}), and (\ref{eq3.9}), the peak is higher for the case when the emitted charge and black hole charge are the same.
-Surprisingly, particles with opposite charge leave the black hole easily\footnote{Note that total particle creation rate out of vacuum dominates this effect \cite{Abedi:2013xua} and the black hole loses charge by time.}.
-As it is shown in Figure \ref{fig_1}, we also see that these potentials are divergent due to the same term $\omega=q\Phi_{H}=\frac{qQ}{r_{+}}$ horizon electrical potential.
-So these particles cannot escape the black hole.
-We will get back to this point in section \ref{Greybody factors} and subsequent sections.
+Since the charge of the emitted particle appears as $\Phi_{H}=\frac{qQ}{r_{+}}$ in the denominators of the maximum of the potentials (\ref{eq3.20}) and (\ref{eq3.9}), the peak is higher for the case when the emitted charge and BH charge are the same.
+Surprisingly, particles with opposite charge leave the BH easily\footnote{Note that the total particle creation rate out of vacuum dominates this effect \cite{Abedi:2013xua}, and the BH loses charge by time.}.
+As is shown in Fig. \ref{fig_1}, we also see that these potentials are divergent due to the same electrical potential term $\omega=q\Phi_{H}=\frac{qQ}{r_{+}}$.
+So these particles hardly escape the BH.
+We will get back to this point in subsequent discussions.

-The angular momentum term $\frac{\kappa^{2}}{R(r)^{2}}$ is very unique for the dilaton black holes.
-This term is divergent at the extremal limit and near the horizon.
-However, the peak of the potential (\ref{eq3.19}) for $\alpha<1$ remains finite and tends to zero when we approach to the horizon.
-While for $\alpha=1$ the maximum (\ref{eq3.20}) doesn't vanish at the horizon limit, which replicates a soft firewall.
-For $\alpha>1$, (\ref{eq3.9}) becomes very large and divergent and blows up at the horizon, which replicates a hard firewall which is shown in Figure \ref{fig_1}.
+The effective potential is very unique for the dilaton BHs.
+Unlike the standard BHs and the case $\alpha<1$ (where the peak of the potential remains finite and tends to zero when we approach the horizon), for $\alpha=1$ the maximum (\ref{eq3.20}) does not vanish at the horizon limit, which replicates a soft firewall.
+For $\alpha>1$, (\ref{eq3.9}) becomes very large and divergent and blows up at the horizon, which replicates a hard firewall which is shown in Fig. \ref{fig_1}.